Jura Mountains mapping

 As an alternative to the HOT Tasking Manager, the Divide and Map - Now (DAMN) tasking manager has been implemented.
 We are also investigating the use of date information embedded in OpenStreetMap tags to monitor the development of trees (and potentially the history of other map features).
 See the tree layers at high zoom levels of the St- Cergue map.

-Vector maps - IMPLEMENTATION NOTES
+Vector maps - IMPLEMENTATION NOTE

 We are exploring the need for a raster and vector tile server for high-resolution elevation mapping (together with terrain-RGB raster and vector terrain tilesets).
 TileServer GL with MapLibre GL has been set up and used for a terrain-RGB map.
 Our discussion includes exploring the MapLibre GL terrain3d branch for terrain rendering, as discussed at FOSS4G 2021 (see a terrain3d test map).
+The upshot of this discussion is that we now use Shortbread-styled TileKiln tiles for three-dimensional vector mapping (see juramap.org).

 Applications